Welcome

 Ways to play Super Practica.

-The latest release is Super Practica v0.6.
-This demo is only intended to be a proof of concept for demonstration purposes.
-It is recommended to watch the video playthrough instead of playing it.
-Many devices are not yet supported, and many changes are planned.
-Play Online Watch Playthrough Download Linux (64-bit) Linux (32-bit) Windows (64-bit) Windows (32-bit) Screenshots
+The latest release is Super Practica v0.7.1.
+This is only an early demo release.
+No promises are made regarding its effectiveness or playability.
+Major changes and additions are still planned.
+Play Online Watch Playthrough View Changelog Download Linux (64-bit) Linux (32-bit) Windows (64-bit) Windows (32-bit) Screenshots

 1 minute